State Revolving Fund Procurement Guidance

 Solicitation Statement

-To be compliant with the DBE Program, all solicitations, both publicly advertised and via direct contact, must address 1) fair share goals; 2) good faith efforts; 3) the involvement of federal EPA funding; and 4) encouragement of MBEs, WBEs, and other DBEs to bid as prime and subcontractors.
+To be compliant with the DBE Program, all solicitations, both publicly advertised and via direct contact, must address 1) good faith efforts; 2) the involvement of federal EPA funding; and 3) encouragement of all prime and subcontractor bidders.

 To ensure compliance, the TWDB recommends including the following language in all solicitations:

-This contract is subject to the Environmental Protection Agency's (EPA) Disadvantaged Business Enterprise (DBE) Program, which includes EPA-approved fair share goals toward procurement of Minority and Women-owned Business Enterprise (M/WBE) businesses.
-EPA rules require that applicants and prime contractors make a good faith effort to award a fair share of contracts, subcontracts, and procurements to M/WBEs through demonstration of the six affirmative steps.
-For more details of the DBE Program and the current, applicable fair share goals, please visit www.twdb.texas.gov/DBE.
+This contract is subject to the Texas Water Development Board (TWDB) and the Environmental Protection Agency's (EPA) Disadvantaged Business Enterprise (DBE) Program, which includes and offers procurement opportunities to all businesses during solicitations.
+EPA rules require that applicants and prime contractors/consultants make a good faith effort to award a fair share of contracts, subcontracts, and procurements in a nondiscriminatory manner through demonstration of the six affirmative steps.
+For more details of the DBE Program, please visit www.twdb.texas.gov/DBE.

 Required Forms